openai/baselines/docs/viz/viz.md

 r = results[0]
 plt.plot(np.cumsum(r.monitor.l), r.monitor.r)
 ```
-will print a (very noisy learing curve) for CartPole (assuming we ran the training command for CartPole above).
-Note the cumulative sum trick to get convert length of the episode into number of timsteps taken so far.
+will print a (very noisy learning curve) for CartPole (assuming we ran the training command for CartPole above).
+Note the cumulative sum trick to get convert length of the episode into number of time steps taken so far.

 <img src="https://storage.googleapis.com/baselines/assets/viz/Screen%20Shot%202018-10-29%20at%204.44.46%20PM.png" width="500">